 Physical contact may be used by all members of the school staff to control, restrain or direct children without the use of force.
-Physical restraint (the positive use of force) may be used in order to protect a child from hurting her or himself or others, or from seriously damaging property.
-In all cases, members of staff are guided by the advice provided by Essex County Council in the leaflet, “Guidance on Physical Contact with Pupils in schools” and Essex Steps training.
+Physical restraint (the positive use of force/safe handling) may be used in order to protect a child from hurting her or himself or others, or from seriously damaging property.
+In all cases, members of staff are guided by the advice provided by Essex County Council and Essex Steps training; children’s dignity and rights are respected at all times.
 The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.

 Refer to our intimate care policy:

 There are occasions when staff will have cause to have physical contact with pupils for a variety of reasons, for example:

 - to comfort a pupil in distress (so long as this is appropriate to their age);

 - for curricular reasons (for example in PE, Drama etc);

 - in an emergency to avert danger to the pupil or pupils;

 If hand holding is being used by an adult as a method of control to move children, this can become a restraint.
 We encourage the use of the ‘offering an arm’.
 This is done by the adult holding their arm out, and the child is encouraged to wrap their hand around the adult’s lower arm.
 The adult’s other hand can then be placed over the child’s for a little extra security if it is required

 The following list is not exhaustive but provides some examples of situations where reasonable force can and cannot be used.

 Reasonable force can be used to